lucasmenezesds/goodnight_app/README.md

   You can get an user as example requesting the `GET /api/v1/users` endpoint.

 - The default address of the server is going to be at: `localhost:3000/`

+- Only the logs from the past 7 days will show up, unless the code is changed at the `SleepLogService` module.